pmariglia/showdown/README.md

 In general the bot will perform much better in random battles and when using the "safest" decision making method.

-These are the bot's rankings after several hundred games in each of the OU, PU, and RandomBattle formats:
+These are the bot's rankings after several hundred games in each of the OU, PU, and RandomBattle formats using the "safest" decision making method:

  ![SafestRankings](https://i.imgur.com/CkNzN8v.png)